Tuesday, 23 June 2026

 The Jane Roberts' books, touch on a wide variety of subjects such as - ways of looking at past lives, out of body experiences, astral projections, how probable realities combine to create our waking lives, how to explore our own unknown reality, and so on.

 Reading these books, provoked a lot of reflections in me about souls and afterlives.
-Almost thirty years later, I can still recall my fascination with Seth's ideas.
+Almost thirty years later, I can still recall my fascination with some of those ideas.
 However, I continue to be sceptical about survival of individual souls and their afterlife.
 I would rather think of a Seth as an expression of the life energy as a whole.

 Seth's Mantra for Me

 Yet, there is one idea from these books that had a huge impact on me and in some ways continues to influence me even today.
-In one of the books, Seth talked about the purpose of life as the soul taking a life-form so that it could experience certain aspects of material life and that before taking birth, the soul decides what kinds of challenges it would like to face in that life.
-Thus, people being born with challenges like poverty, disability or lack of knowledge, are souls that need to experience those challenges in order to learn from them and also to overcome them.
+In one of the books, Seth talked about the purpose of life as the soul taking a life-form so that it could experience certain aspects of material life.
+It said that before taking birth, the soul decides what kinds of challenges it would like to face in that life.
+Thus, people being born with challenges or facing specific challenging events in their lives, are souls that need to experience those challenges in order to learn facing and overcoming them.

 For me this idea means that everything that happens to me, good or bad, happens because I chose that as a challenge for my life.
-So every time, I face a challenge, I must ask myself: Why did I choose this challenge for myself?
+So every time, I face a challenge, I ask myself: Why did I choose this?
 What am I going to learn from it?
 What can I do to overcome it?

 In Conclusion

 However, I think that it is good way to face life.
-Every time we face a challenge, we should ask ourselves: Why did I choose it?
-What can I learn from it?
-How can I overcome it?
 Giving up on a challenge and accepting defeat means that we did not give our soul a chance to learn from that experience.

 For about 3 decades, I worked in international development programmes with marginalised communities in different countries of Asia, Africa and S. America.
-One of the approaches which I liked using in my work was called "emancipatory research", where the focus was on helping a group of persons to look at their challenges as barriers and to facilitate them to collectively think of ways to emancipate themselves from those barriers.
+One of the approaches which I liked using in my work was called "emancipatory research", where the focus was on helping persons to look at their challenges as barriers and to facilitate them to collectively think of ways to emancipate themselves.
 I feel that in a way, the "emancipatory research" approach reflected the same basic idea of Seth.

 This Year's Popular Posts